NicolaFrancescon/Kalman-enhanced-SLDA-for-Land-Use-Classification/README.md

 Finally, achieving a balance between computational efficiency and classification accuracy is critical in streaming environments.
 High-dimensional data and the need for frequent model updates can increase processing times, which may not be feasible in real-time applications.
 Optimizing this trade-off between responsiveness and accuracy remains a central challenge.

-This repository contains the tools and resources used for conducting simulations and analyses related to the FMoW-time dataset, a satellite image dataset containing more than 100'000 samples to be classified into more than 60 categories.
+This repository contains the tools and resources used for conducting simulations and analyses related to the FMoW-time dataset, a satellite image dataset containing more than 100'000 samples to be classified into over 60 categories.
 Due to its large size, the FMoW-time dataset is not included in this repository.
 Instead, instructions and tools for creating the dataset locally are provided in the `Dataset` folder.

 ---